-Once your hearing loss has been diagnosed and amplification has been recommended by your audiologist, it is time to choose which style of hearing aid is most appropriate for you!
+Once your hearing loss has been diagnosed and amplification has been recommended by your audiologist, it is time to start the process of choosing a hearing aid.
 There are several styles to choose from, and you will need the advice of your hearing care provider to make sure that the correct one is chosen.

 Here are some features to consider: